 The most important thing to remember is that, even if the allegations are untrue, you should still respect the order until you can present your case in court.

 For this reason, if you suspect that a protective order has been issued against you, you should always confirm with your local courthouse before attempting to contact the other party.

-2. Know your Rights
+Step 2: Know your Rights

-You are entitled to three individual rights in your case.
-You have a right to:
+You are entitled to three individual rights which are directly relevant to your case.

 - Notice of a court hearing regarding the charges issued in the protective order.

 - The opportunity to be heard and to defend yourself against the charges.

 Importantly, since protective orders are part of the public record, future employers can see the order on your record during a background check.

 For this reason, you should always take a protective order seriously.

 Make sure to prepare for your hearing so you can defend yourself against any accusations.